hdev505/test-mobile-scan/README.md

 # Scan Crop Demo

-A React Native app that captures photos and provides intelligent auto-detection and manual adjustment of question areas for cropping.
+A React Native app that captures photos and provides **real-time auto-detection** of question areas with live preview, similar to Brainly.
 Built with Expo and TypeScript.

+## 🆕 What's New - Real-Time Auto-Detection

+The app now features **live detection** that shows a hovering detection box over the camera preview *before* you take a photo!
+As you move your camera, the app automatically tracks and highlights potential question areas in real-time.

+**Key Improvements:**
+- ✨ Live detection box visible during camera preview (not just after capture)
+- 🖐️ **Fully interactive** - drag to move, resize from corners (NEW!)
+- ⏸️ **Auto-pause detection** - stops updating when you touch the box (NEW!)
+- 📐 **Stable tracking** - no more jitter or shaking (NEW!)
+- 🎯 Auto-detection toggle for switching between automatic and manual modes
+- 🚀 Instant cropping - images are cropped before preview screen
+- 🎨 Polished UI matching the reference design with smooth animations
+- ⚡ Optimized performance with 3 FPS detection for battery efficiency

+**New Interactive Features:**
+- Drag the box anywhere to reposition it
+- Grab any corner handle to resize
+- Detection automatically pauses while you adjust
+- Your manual adjustments are saved and used for cropping

+See [FEATURES.md](FEATURES.md) for detailed documentation and [GESTURE_GUIDE.md](GESTURE_GUIDE.md) for gesture controls.

 ## Features

 - 📸 **Camera Integration**: Capture photos using device camera
-- 🎯 **Smart Auto-Detection**: AI-powered text area detection using density analysis
-- ✋ **Manual Adjustment**: Drag and resize crop areas with smooth gestures
+- 🎯 **Real-Time Auto-Detection**: Live detection box that tracks questions as you move the camera (like Brainly)
+- 🖐️ **Interactive Gestures**: Drag to move, resize from corners - fully touch-enabled
+- ⏸️ **Smart Pause**: Detection automatically pauses when you interact with the box
+- 📐 **Stable Tracking**: Threshold-based updates prevent jitter and shaking
+- ⚡ **Instant Cropping**: Automatic crop to detected area before preview - no post-processing needed
+- 🔄 **Auto/Manual Toggle**: Switch between automatic detection and manual mode
+- 🎯 **Bounds Protection**: Box stays within valid area, enforces min/max sizes
+- ✋ **Smooth Animations**: Buttery-smooth 60fps animations using React Native Reanimated
 - 📱 **Cross-Platform**: Works on iOS, Android, and Web
-- 🎨 **Modern UI**: Dark theme with smooth animations
+- 🎨 **Modern UI**: Dark theme with clean, professional design matching the reference screenshot
-- 📐 **Precise Cropping**: Real-time preview with accurate image manipulation
+- 💾 **Adjustment Memory**: Manual changes are saved and used for cropping

 ## How to Run Locally